 See below for a list of opportunities the iDigTRIO team has curated for paid research experiences, scholarships, and employment for undergraduate and graduate students.
 Want to add something to the list?
 Contact us.

 iDigBio Summer Internship Program

-The iDigBio Summer Internship program will provide funding for undergraduate students from accredited institutions to work within a partnering natural history collection (see below for lab descriptions) over an 8-week period during the summer of 2021.
+The iDigBio Summer Internship program will provide funding for undergraduate students from accredited institutions to work within a partnering natural history collection over an 8-week period during the summer of 2022.
 Interns will be expected to help with the digitization, curation, and research efforts in their lab, with options to complete their own research project.
-Interns will participate in virtual and in-person meet-ups with their cohort to build professional skills including, but not limited to: grant writing, scientific poster designs, and scientific writing throughout their cohort year (April - December 2021).
+Interns will participate in virtual and in-person meet-ups with their cohort to build professional skills including, but not limited to: grant writing, scientific poster designs, and scientific writing throughout their cohort year (April - December 2022).
 Interns will also receive funding to attend a professional meeting in 2021 to disseminate their research and experience to the greater science community.
 Interns will also have the option to participate as peer mentors for subsequent cohorts.
 Opportunities at UF and three other institutions!

 University of Florida Biology Department